aporlowski/pi-sdr/README.md

 ### Choose your OS

-If you are building the radio with the `pi-top[4]` case we recommend you use the pi-topOS so all functions of the case (screen, buttons, fan, etc.) have the required software to work correctly without any additional software installation.
+If you are building the radio with the `pi-top[4]` case, we recommend you use the pi-topOS so all functions of the case (screen, buttons, fan, etc.) have the required software to work correctly without any additional software installation.

 If not using the pi-top[4] case we recommend you install Ubuntu Desktop 21.04 on your Pi.